1. The Ratio (1:12)

 11. Pi (3:14) 12.
 The Enigma Of Pi (0:45)

 About this album

 Pi is an experimental album about that mathematical constant.
-The project began as a programming extension to Mark's music software NoiseStation II, adding the capability to import music from text files.
-Mark decided to convert pi to base twelve (dodecimal) instead of the typical base ten (decimal), and play it in one octave on a chromatic scale, to see if a hidden structure could be identified.
+The project began as a programming extension to my music software Prometheus, adding the capability to import music from text files.
+I decided to convert pi to base twelve (dodecimal) instead of the typical base ten (decimal), and play it in one octave on a chromatic scale, to see what it sounded like.
 Interestingly, the music does not sound like random notes and does appear to have a deeper structure.